Understanding the U.S. Census

 Learn more about the 2020 Census.

-Starting in 2019, you may begin to notice census takers in your neighborhood.
+You may notice census takers in your neighborhood.
 This is a normal part of the 2020 Census preparation and data collection process.
 Census field representatives will also continue to collect information for the American Community Survey (ACS) and other ongoing surveys.

 How the Census Benefits our Community

 Federal funds, grants, and support to states, counties, and communities are based on population totals and breakdowns by sex, age, race, and other factors.
 Your community benefits the most when the census counts everyone.
 People in your community use census data in all kinds of ways, such as these:

 - Residents use the census to support community initiatives involving legislation, quality-of-life, and consumer advocacy.

 - Businesses use Census Bureau data to decide where to build factories, offices, and stores, and these create jobs.

 - Local government officials use the census to ensure public safety and plan new schools and hospitals.

 - Real estate developers and city planners use the census to plan new homes and improve neighborhoods.

 - March 12 - 20: Households will begin receiving official Census Bureau mail with detailed information on how to respond to the 2020 Census online, by phone, or by mail.